 The Falcons earn a 15-11 conference victory over the Aggies.

-In his first three seasons back with the Falcons, Air Force has compiled a 43-47 overall record, including a 19-12 mark in 2012.
-After finishing fifth in the Western Water Polo Association and earning a final ranking of 20th in the nation in both 2010 and 2011, the Falcons had a breakout season last year, capturing their first WWPA Championship since 1994 and earning a trip to the NCAA Championship.
-Air Force posted its best-ever NCAA finish, taking fourth place at the national tournament, as Heidmous was tabbed the WWPA Coach of the Year for the third time in his career.
+In his first five seasons back with the Falcons, Air Force has compiled a 64-76 overall record.
+The Falcons tied for second in the Western Water Polo Association and earned a final ranking of 15th in the nation in 2014.
+Meanwhile, Air Force had a breakout season in 2012, capturing their first WWPA Championship since 1994 and earning a trip to the NCAA Championship.
+The Falcons, who registered a 19-12 overall mark, posted their best-ever NCAA finish, taking fourth place at the national tournament, as Heidmous was tabbed the WWPA Coach of the Year for the third time in his career.

-Heidmous has also led five teams to the NCAA Championship tournament and coached 12 players to 15 All-America citations.
-During his tenure, 33 players have earned a total of 60 All-WWPA selections, while four players earned league MVP accolades.
-Current Falcon Josh Stedman received first-team all-conference recognition in 2012, while Mike Fish and Cruz Smithson were both named to the All-WWPA second team and Ben Rogers was honored as a member of the WWPA All-Freshman team.
+Heidmous has also led five teams to the NCAA Championship tournament and coached 13 players to 17 All-America citations.
+During his tenure, 39 players have earned a total of 67 All-WWPA selections, while four players earned league MVP accolades.

 Heidmous also served as the head coach for the 1987 and 1988 U.S. Junior National Development water polo teams, winning two Can-Am-Mex tournaments, and led the South team at the 1990 and 1995 U.S. Olympic Sports Festivals, earning a silver medal in 1995.
 In 1987 he was honored as one of the original cadre of Elite-Level coaches certified by USA Water Polo and was later selected to the national team coaching pool from 1990-1994.